takaf3/flash_read/README.md

 -   The application includes a Content Security Policy (CSP) to mitigate cross-site scripting (XSS) and data injection attacks.
 -   DOMPurify is used to sanitize EPUB content before rendering.
 -   SRI hashes are used to ensure the integrity of libraries loaded from CDNs.
--   Be cautious when adding your OpenAI API key directly into the client-side JavaScript.
+-   Be cautious when using your OpenAI API key.
 For real-world deployment, it's much safer to handle API calls through a backend proxy service that securely stores the key.

+## Notes

+- The RSVP display and controls are now visually centered for a better reading experience.
+- MIT licensed — free for personal or commercial use, modification, and distribution.

+## License

+This project is licensed under the [MIT License](LICENSE).